SarahvanBreda/HelloSarah/README.md

 ## About Me

-My name is Sarah and I am currently a GAP intern at Dimension Data.
+My name is Sarah and I am currently a GAP intern at Dimension Data located in Johannesburg, South Africa.
 I am straight out of university with a passion to learn about the business world.
-I would descirbe myself as ambitious, analytical and driven.
+I would describe myself as ambitious, analytical and driven.
 My adventurous nature has helped me grow as an individual, by becoming extremely independent and inquisitive about life.
-Passions of mine include the outdoors, socialising and meeting new people.
+Passions of mine include the outdoors, travel, socialising and meeting new people.
 Attending different universities and skills heightened my enthusiasm and courage to take on any opportunity or challenge.

 ## Tertairy Education